How to reset a lost or forgotten Windows password

 Often many users will leave the administrator account alone or have other accounts with administrator rights.
 If you are not logging into the computer using the administrator account or have other accounts that you can utilize, follow the steps below to reset your other account's password.

 - Reboot the computer into Safe Mode.

-- When logging into Safe Mode, you should be prompted with an option of which account you want to use.
-Select the Administrator account.
+- When logging into Safe Mode, when prompted to choose an account, select the Administrator account.
 If prompted for a password, try pressing Enter on the keyboard for no password.
 If this does not work, try other passwords you may have used.
-If you are unable to log into the Administrator account, skip to the next suggestion.
+If you are cannot log in to the Administrator account, skip to the next suggestion.

-- Once you have logged into the Administrator account, open the Control Panel and User Accounts.
+- Once you have logged in to the Administrator account, open the Control Panel, and click User Accounts.

 - In User Accounts, select the account you want to change, click Change Password, and then enter the new password or click remove the password to remove the password from the account.

 Windows users and creating a password reset disk

 Utilizing this option requires you to complete part of the process before having forgotten your password.

 If you have Windows XP, use the "Prevent a forgotten password" option to create a password reset diskette.
 Use the diskette created to recover the forgotten password.